-In addition, more thorough periodic dam safety inspections are carried out on a 5 yearly basis.
+In addition, more thorough periodic dam safety inspections are carried out on a five-yearly basis.
 Costs associated with these inspections have been added to forecast direct operating expenditure in the year in which the expenditure is expected to be incurred.
-In the Lower Lockyer Valley WSS, Sequater has allowed for inspection of Atkinson Dam in 2013-14.
+In the Lower Lockyer Valley WSS, Seqwater allowed for inspection of Atkinson Dam in 2013-14.

 Sequater incurs rates in relation to its land portfolio, including storages.
-Sequater has forecast rates expenses for the Lower Lockyer Valley scheme based on 2011-12 actual rates, and has forecast these to increase annually by CPI for the regulatory period.
+Sequater forecast rates expenses for the Lower Lockyer Valley WSS based on 2011-12 actual rates, and has forecast these to increase annually by CPI for the regulatory period.

-Seqwater's proposed direct operating costs by activity (November 2012 NSP) are detailed in Table 5.5.
+Sequater's proposed direct operating costs by activity (November 2012 NSP) are detailed in Table 5.5.

-Table 5.5: Seqwater Direct Operating Costs by Activity, Lower Lockyer Valley WSS (Nominal \$)
+Table 5.5: Sequater Direct Operating Costs by Activity (Nominal \$)